psterpe/PythonGrader/README.md

 To run the grading engine:
 1. Open a Terminal (Mac) or Command Prompt (Windows).
-1. Navigate to the folder where your GraderCore.py file is located
+1. Navigate to the folder where your GraderCore.py file is located.
 1. Run this command: `python GraderCore.py`

 The grader will issue this prompt: `Do you want to grade [g], upload [u], or quit [q]?` Enter a `g`.